wp-plugins/listly/readme.txt

 **Integrate Numbered Lists/Listicles on Wordpress & Beyond**

 Use Listy to create, curate or collaborate visually-appealing, social list-posts.
-A powerful combo in one plugin to set your content free & enable discovery beyond your blog.
+A powerful combo in one plugin that also frees your content to be discovered / distributed beyond your blog.

 No list is ever truly complete, so tap into crowd-power.
 You moderate as your audience evolve & extend your lists.
 Community forms around interests, needs & expertise as your list posts get more valuable with time.

-Listly's a "Swiss Army Knife" for content.
+Listly is a "Swiss Army Knife" for content.
 A tool that does many jobs.
 There's a reason: Lists solve many content problems.
 This means you can manage and master less tools/plugins/apps.
 That's a good thing.

 **There are many ways to use Listly.
 Read on to find out more**